bimalsebastian/SCIM-DBX/README.md

 ### Core Logic:
 * Takes the input from the list groups_to_sync: Feed in all the AD groups you need to sync into databricks account console
 * The utility then reads all the users, SPNs and groups listed as children within these groups from Azure AD  / Entra ID using the Service Principal credential.
 Using the dictionary : "config" to configure this
-* Once the data is read, it synchornizes all users into Databricks starting with creating any new users and deactivating any invalid users.
-This synchornisation also includes SPNs
+* Once the data is read, it synchronises all users into Databricks starting with creating any new users and deactivating any invalid users.
+This synchronisation also includes SPNs
 * It then moves on to create all the groups including the nested groups.
-* Once the base set is created, it moves on to synchronising the relations beween Users, SPNs and other child groups into respective groups.
+* Once the base set is created, it moves on to synchronising the relations between Users, SPNs and other child groups into respective groups.

 scim_runner is the main entry into the implementation logic.
 It shows how the base class scim_integrator is created and the underlying functions for synchronisation is called